Arming the Elderly: A Self-Defense Guide for Senior Citizens

 When it comes to purse snatching and larceny, seniors are disproportionately victimized compared to other age groups, with at least one in five personal crimes against seniors involving some sort of theft.
 As if that’s not enough, it’s not just crimes against the person that seniors fall victim to.
 They’re also more vulnerable to property crimes, especially burglary and vehicle thefts.

 With more than 14 percent of seniors having experienced either physical, psychological or sexual abuse, neglect, or financial exploitation within the last year, it’s no wonder more and more people over the age of 65 are looking to up their self-defense and start carrying concealed.
+This guide highlights the importance of self defense for seniors and the steps they can take to better protect themselves.

 Seniors Seem Like Easy Targets